CBD is starting to gain respect as an option for those looking at appetite suppression and may offer benefits that can lead to weight management.

 CBD and THC alert the body to activate or block certain CB1 or CB2 receptors.
 While THC can lead to overeating while being high, it has other effects for those trying to gain an appetite back after surgery or long-term illness as the drug can trigger feelings of hunger.
 The Society for the Study of Ingestive Behavior found that partaking in cannabis caused individuals to crave food more frequently and in smaller amounts, albeit with a delay.

-A new term has come to light called, “micro-dosing,” which scientists coined after realizing that certain drugs could have an effect on mood, appetite, and more.
+Scientists coined the term “micro-dosing” after realizing that certain drugs could have an effect on mood, appetite, and more.
 An October 2019 study looked into the effect of micro-dosing as it pertained to CB1 receptors in certain individuals.
 It further studied the understanding of genetics and CB receptors to see how cannabis could play a role in issues like obesity and anxiety.

 Interestingly, CBD has been linked to appetite suppression.
 While THC ignites CB1 receptors in many cases, CBD can help calm the appetite, controlling obesity by blocking the receptor.
 Research around CBD and the body has also found that CBD plays a role in how the body stores and converts fat.
 In 2016, researchers found fats are stored and converted differently when CBD is introduced to the body.
 CBD has also been shown to increase cell changes (from white to brown cells,) helping to burn fat.